memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 ## Building outside of `vscode` and mounting volumes

 Not everyone is a friend of `vscode`.
-All the magic happening behind the scenes in an IDE is not everyone's favorite flavor and it is always good to know how to handle things without an IDE, so I'd like to provide an alternative setup that will also be important once we deal with the IDE, where we simply have to step out of the comforts of an IDE.
+All the magic happening behind the scenes in an IDE is not everyone's favorite flavor and it is always good to know how to handle things without an IDE, so I'd like to provide an alternative setup that will also be important once we deal with the GitHub workflow, where we simply have to step out of the comforts of an IDE.

 One such magic step that `vscode` does for you - and that we'll now need to do ourselves - is managing the files within the root container.
-We'll use a volume such that all files are available within the container, and such that all modifications that happen in the container are also visible outside of it.
-So we'll need to update our _Dockerfile_:
+We'll use a [volume](https://docs.docker.com/storage/volumes) to make all files available within the container.
+At the same time this makes all modifications that happen _inside_ the container are also visible _outside_ of it.
+We update our _Dockerfile_ with the following commands:

 ```dockerfile
 VOLUME ["/builder/mnt"]
 WORKDIR /builder/mnt
 ```

-And don't forget to rebuild the image, otherwise, the changes will not be available!
+This defines a volume that we can later use to mount our project directory when executing `docker run`, and the `workdir` instruction tells _Docker_ to make this the default path for all future steps.
+Don't forget to rebuild the image, otherwise, the changes will not be available!

 ```bash
 $ make builder-build